 - Extra Upgrades

 Since the release of the DmC teaser trailer at the 2010 Tokyo Game Show, many fans had expressed their concern over the direction of the game.
 When asked about the Ninja Theory reboot, Devil May Cry creator Hideki Kamiya replied, "Whatever", on Twitter, in English.
 One user then said he missed the old Dante, and Kamiya said, "I miss him, too."
 He later added, "I've been sad since Dante left me."
-Kamiya left the Devil May Cry series to develop Bayonetta at Platinum Games.
+Kamiya was never asked to participate in any of the sequels and has since left CloverStudio at Capcom to develop Bayonetta at Platinum Games.

 According to Ninja Theory, Capcom had told them to change Dante's look.
 However, Capcom actually rejected Ninja Theory's original redesign, which supposedly resembled the more iconic appearance of Dante.
 Ninja Theory's Nina Kristensen was quoted in saying: